Reviewed annually. Next review September 2019 (or as required by Statutory Guidance)

 Our school believes in the importance of early identification of issues for children and young people (see our 'Offer of Early Help').
 We fully endorse the principles of multi-agency working.

-All members of school staff have read and follow the latest Government guidance, ‘Keeping Children Safe in Education’ (5-9-2015) and 'What to do if you are worried that a child is being abused' March 2015
+All members of school staff have read and follow the latest Government guidance, ‘Keeping Children Safe in Education’ (September 2018) and 'What to do if you are worried that a child is being abused'.

 As a consequence, we